Finding the Best Pumpkins for Pies

 But all pumpkins are squash.
 And, in some places, all winter squash are pumpkins.

-While working on a story for Countryside Daily, the online portion of this magazine, I delved into the reasons “growing pumpkins” was really about growing squash.
+While working on a story for Countryside, I delved into the reasons “growing pumpkins” was really about growing squash.

 There are five domesticated species of squash.
 All sub-species, such as butternut, cushaw, Hubbard and zucchini fall within those five.
 And most of what Americans call “pumpkins” are part of the Cucurbita pepo species.
 They’re round, orange, ribbed … sometimes white with orange flesh.
 Sometimes flattened, sometimes taller.
 But they almost all look like something that grins, glowing with a candle inside, at the end of October.